 If you’re not quite ready for full blown care, there are some other options you might consider:

 Hiring an au pair - or a student

-If your Mum or Dad doesn’t need assistance with personal care, would benefit from some domestic help, appreciate some company and has a spare room, it may be worth considering getting an au pair, or finding a student.
+If your Mum or Dad doesn’t need assistance with personal care and simply needs some domestic help and a bit of company – it may be worth considering getting an au pair.